Heracles: A HfO2 Ferroelectric Capacitor Compact Model for Efficient Circuit Simulations: Conclusion

 \section{Conclusion}

-We developed a compact model of HZO FeCap, implemented in VerilogA and open source under the MIT license, with the specific objective of enabling circuit simulations for DTCO and eventually system-technology co-optimization (STCO).
+We developed a compact model of HZO FeCaps, implemented in VerilogA, with the specific objective of enabling circuit simulations for reliability, DTCO, and system-technology co-optimization (STCO).
 The model employs a comprehensive physics-based approach that accounts for a range of factors, including interface parasitic capacitances, leakage current, thermal effects, partial polarization switching, and device-to-device variations.
 The model has been calibrated using experimental data from several devices and enables Monte Carlo simulations based on a realistic distribution.

 The functionality of the model is demonstrated in circuit simulation using a current programming circuit at both the single-device and array levels.
-Despite the inclusion of several complex physical effects, the model converges and runs at a reasonable time for large device numbers, and for a wide range of parameters in Monte Carlo simulations, indicating its readiness for practical circuit design.
+Despite the inclusion of several intricate physical effects, the model converges and runs within a reasonable time frame for large device numbers, and for a wide range of parameters in Monte Carlo simulations.
+This signifies the model's readiness for practical circuit design.

+Thanks to the separation of the model into components describing the ferroelectric, interface and depletion effects separately, the model is highly extensible and customizable.

+Subsequent model enhancements are going to prioritize the development of more accurate leakage and charge trapping mechanisms with the goal of capturing the behavior of the device under endurance cycling.
+In conjunction with extensive physical characterization and TCAD modeling, which will provide a robust foundation for the physical parameters and their variability, this will enable circuit designs taking into account reliability and aging effects of the device.
+Additionally, together with a MOSFET model, Heracles can be extended to ferroelectric FETs (FeFETS).
+This extension will facilitate a more comprehensive understanding and modeling of the behavior and reliability of the HZO stack for highly scaled devices.